 THERAPEUTIC USES:

-Crossandra infundibuliformis ethanolic extract was used for various therapeutiuc purpose, Antimicrobial activity - leaves of Crossandra infundibuliformis, Wound healing activity by Crossandra infundibuliformis floral extract shown remarkable wound healing potential, The hepatoprotective activity was shown by extract of dried leave , Aphrodisiac Activity leaves revealed the presence of alkaloids and saponins, The ethanol extract of Crossandra infundibuliformis shown antibacterial activity against all six pathogenic micro organism, Anticancer activity-The ethanolic extract of the leaves of Crossandra infundibuliformis was studied, Methanol and chloroform extract of Crossandra infundibuliformis shows substantial antioxidant activity in the majority of method examined.
-The antioxidant activity of methanol and chloroform extract of Crossandra infundibuliformis was ideal when total phenol and flavonoid levels were taken to account.
-The results of the investigation shows that methanol and chloroform extract of Crossandra infundibuliformis infundibuliformis could serve as a source of natural antioxidant
+Crossandra infundibuliformis ethanolic extract was used for various therapeutic purpose, Antimicrobial activity - leaves of Crossandra infundibuliformis, Wound healing activity by Crossandra infundibuliformis floral extract shown remarkable wound healing potential, The hepatoprotective activity was shown by extract of dried leave , Aphrodisiac Activity leaves revealed the presence of alkaloids and saponins, The ethanol extract of Crossandra infundibuliformis shown antibacterial activity against all six pathogenic micro organism, Anticancer activity-The ethanolic extract of the leaves of Crossandra infundibuliformis was studied, Methanol and chloroform extract of Crossandra infundibuliformis shows substantial antioxidant activity in the majority of method examined.
+The antioxidant activity of the methanol and chloroform extract of Crossandra infundibuliformis was ideal when total phenol and flavonoid levels were taken into account.
+The results of the investigation show that the methanol and chloroform extract of Crossandra infundibuliformis infundibuliformis could serve as a source of natural antioxidants

 MATERIALS AND METHODS